Infinitive Software Engineer Salary in Northern Virginia Washington DC | $70K-$124K+ | Levels.fyi

 The median Software Engineer compensation in Northern Virginia Washington DC package at Infinitive totals $124K per year.
-View the base salary, stock, and bonus breakdowns for Infinitive's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Infinitive's total compensation packages.
 Last updated: 10/2/2025

 Company